-- 19. The purpose of the Register of Members' Interests ('the register') is to give notification on a continuous basis to Assembly Members and to the public of those financial and other interests which might reasonably be thought to influence the conduct or actions of Members in the Assembly. - 20.
+- 19. The purpose of the Register of Members' Interests ('the register') is to give notification on a continuous basis to Members of the Senedd and to the public of those financial and other interests which might reasonably be thought to influence the conduct or actions of Members in the Senedd. - 20.
 These requirements are neither optional nor voluntary.
-As outlined in Chapter 3, participation in proceedings, having failed to register the interests specified in paragraph 5 of the annex to Standing Order 2, is a criminal offence under Section 36(7)(a) of the 2006 Act.
+As outlined in Chapter 3, participation in proceedings, having failed to register the interests specified in paragraph 5 of the Annex to Standing Order 2, is a criminal offence under Section 36(7)(a) of the 2006 Act.